wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

     gedit tomoman_import.param

+>NOTE: Most scripts and parameter files in this tutorial are formatted with very long lines.
+>As such, they are typically best viewed without text wrapping.
+>To disable text wrapping in gedit, open the preferences and untick the "Enable text wrapping" option.

 Parameters specified here will determine how TOMOMAN imports and sorts new data.
 Types of parameters are typically broken into comment blocks.